openooh/venue-taxonomy/specification-1.1.md

 # Digital Out-of-Home Screen Venue Types

-The intention of this document is to standardize a taxonomy of venue types that represent Digital-Out-of-Home (DOOH) advertising screens within a programmatic OpenRTB 2.5 context.
+The intention of this document is to standardize a taxonomy of venue types that represent Digital-Out-of-Home (DOOH) advertising screens within a programmatic OpenRTB 2.6 context.
 The systematization of DOOH venue types will allow for clearer targeting by media buying platforms across a spectrum of available supply-side platforms offering DOOH inventory.

 ## Versioning & Amendment Process

 This specification, written by the contributing parties, is not exhaustive and amenable to changes based on feedback from new participants.
 However, to facilitate adoption between adopting parties, the frequency of changes shall be maintained on a cadence that respects the level of effort required by currently-integrated parties.

-Every attempt will be made to version changes to this specification consistent with [Semantic Versioning](https://semver.org/), with MINOR releases expected on a quarterly cadence.
+Every attempt will be made to version changes to this specification consistent with [Semantic Versioning](https://semver.org/), with MINOR releases expected on a bi-annual cadence.
 PATCH releases or addressing errata in the specfication will released as needed.

 ### Version History